 The MIB browser includes a SNMP Trap receiver to trigger alerts for received event traps.
-You simply need to choose the device, specific trap, variable that will trigger the alert, and who to receive the notification, as described here.
+Simply select the device, specific trap, variable that will trigger the alert, and who to receive the notification, as described here.

 Note: The SNMP Trap Receiver service must be installed before it can be used.
 To install the SNMP Trap Receiver service, refer to the following KB entry: